samjwu/ClockCrewCrock/README.md

 Learn of the Herculean tasks undertaken by the Clock Crew to bring peace and love to all the mouth-breathing simpletons &mdash;I mean intelligent, honored users of Newgrounds.

-Umm... this game is awesome.
+This will be the most amazing game that you will ever play in your life.
 Vote 5.
 Also, make sure you beat it.
-It only takes 5 minutes.
+It only takes a couple minutes.
 And remember to vote 5.
 Actually, you don't even have to play the game.
 Just vote 5 and favorite it.
 DO IT NOW.
 VOTE 5.